MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-09-use-a-static-array-instead-of-the-heap.md

 TODO: Explain that a static array can be made ridiculously large at compile-time, and that you only get an error (which one was it again) when you try to run the executable on a computer that doesn't have enough RAM.

+TODO: Show how you can check how many bytes of memory will be used at most, using something like xxd to check the data segment size header.

 TODO: Explain why the non-static global variable compiled, but gives an error when it's ran, including the specific error name.

 TODO: Explain the pros and cons of using a global variable, instead of `malloc()`, including that a global variable has a hardcoded size.